DurgNomis-drol/ha_toyota/README.md

     This custom integration aims to provide plug-and-play integration for your Toyota vehicle.
 </p>

-**[!]
-Beta version alert.**
-Please note this integration is in the early stage of its development.
-See [Contribution](#contribution) section for more information on how to contribute.

 ## About

-This is a custom component the retrieves' data from the Toyota MyT API and makes them available in Home Assistant as sensors.
+This is a custom integration the retrieves' data from the Toyota MyT API and makes them available in Home Assistant as different types of sensors.
 As there is no official API from Toyota, I will try my best to keep it working but there are no promises.